Backpropagation through Back Substitution with a Backslash: A Matrix Method for Weighted Paths

 \subsubsection{Edge addition at the Sink Node}

-For reasons that shall become clear when we introduce loss functions, we will be interested in the case where the edge weight graph is modified by adding one edge to the sink node.
-Continuing our example from Figure \ref{elim}, we add an edge ``$e$'':
+We will be interested in the case where the edge weight graph is modified by adding one edge to the sink node.
+Continuing our example from Figure \ref{elim}, we will add an edge ``$e$'' by starting with: